-Certificates may only be used for the purpose indicated.
+Certificates are issued for the purpose indicated.
 Otherwise there are no restrictions on the use of the certificates.

 1.5 Policy administration

 1.5.1 Organization administering the document CIBG manages the document.

 1.5.2 Contact person

 Information about this CPS or the services of the UZI register can be obtained via the contact details shown below.
 Comments on this CPS can be sent to the same address.